tsudd/battle-royale-discord-bot/README.md

-# battle-royale-discord-bot
+# Arena-bot
-Simple discord bot on python for managing battle royales in discord server
+Simple discord bot on python for managing battle royales in discord server.